Nursing BSN

 Co-op II: Acute and Chronic Health and Illness

-Students on the four-year track participate in Co-op II, an educational experience in the traditional healthcare environment that emphasizes the delivery of nursing care to adults and adolescents with acute and chronic illnesses.
+Students on the four-year track participate in Co-op II, an educational experience in the traditional health care environment that emphasizes the delivery of nursing care to adults and adolescents with acute and chronic illnesses.
 The majority of placements will be in general and specialty medical-surgical units.
 Students will function in the role as an unlicensed assistive person, and their job description will be modeled similarly to the role of unlicensed assistive personnel or nursing externs.

 Third Experience